Araceli Sánchez Urquijo: Career

 Araceli Sánchez Urquijo began her career as an engineer working in Uzbekistan.
 For five years she worked in Central Asia building hydraulic power plants and power lines and was promoted to the sub-direction of a technological department.

 With the death of Stalin in 1953, diplomatic relations between Spain and the Soviet Union thawed a little and negotiations were reopened around the repatriation of the Niños de Rusia exiled during the Spanish Civil War.

-An agreement was reached which allowed the exiles to return to Spain and at the end of 1956, Araceli Sánchez Urquijo returned to Spain in the first wave of now adult Niños de Rusia, leaving on a ship from Odessa and arriving in Valencia.
+An agreement was reached which allowed the exiles to return to Spain and at the end of 1956, Sánchez returned to Spain in the first wave of now adult Niños de Rusia, leaving on a ship from Odessa and arriving in Valencia.
 The returnees were welcomed by a large crowd, the press and the authorities.
 Her reunion with her family after nearly twenty years apart was "bittersweet and deeply emotional".
 Both her father and her sister, who had been a nurse in the war, had been imprisoned for their beliefs and work on behalf of the Basque people.

 The arrival back in Spain was difficult for most of the Niños de Rusia.
 They were held in suspicion as being left wing Soviet sympathisers or spies by the right wing Francoist regime.
 Their educational and professional qualifications were not in Spanish and were not considered to be of a similar quality as Spanish qualifications, so they struggled to get jobs they were qualified for.
-Araceli Sánchez Urquijo was subjected to interrogations by the Political-Social Brigade and American security and intelligence agents.
+Sánchez was subjected to interrogations by the Political-Social Brigade and American security and intelligence agents.